 A turbocharger is a forced induction device powered by the flow of exhaust gases.
 It uses this energy to compress the intake gas, forcing more air into the engine to produce more power for a given displacement.

-The function of the alternator is to generate AC electricity to drive the traction motors of the train.
+The alternator’s function is to generate AC electricity to drive the traction motors of the train.
 Input rotational power comes to the alternator through the engine drive shaft to develop the electricity.

 Its function is to generate electricity which we can use in the train to operate fans, lights and charging ports.